dogecoin/dogecoin/doc/tor.md

 configure Tor.

-1. Run bitcoin behind a Tor proxy
+1. Run dogecoin behind a Tor proxy
 ---------------------------------

 The first step is running Dogecoin behind a Tor proxy.
 This will already make all